rachmadvwp/SNN4Agents/README.md

-# SNN4Agents: A Framework for Developing Energy-Efficient Embodied Spiking Neural Networks for Autonomous Agents
+# SNN4Agents: A Framework for Developing Energy-Efficient Embodied Spiking Neural Networks for Autonomous Agents [will be updated soon]

 SNN4Agents is a framework for enabling efficient embodied SNN deployments for autonomous agents.
 It consists of a set of optimization techniques for designing energy-efficient embodied SNNs targeting autonomous agent applications.
 Our SNN4Agents employs weight quantization, timestep reduction, and attention window reduction to jointly improve the energy efficiency, reduce the memory footprint, optimize the processing latency, while maintaining high accuracy.
 In the evaluation, we investigate use cases of event-based car recognition (i.e., NCARS dataset).